 What are the factors that cause business owners to change payroll providers?

 Talking with small business owners about what they like about one payroll company over another varies greatly depending on their individual philosophy, experience, and core values.
 Allow me to list just list a few reasons that cause organizations to switch their payroll software and talk about payroll business solutions business owners value.
-Let’s look at a few key factors that a big deal to everyone:
+Let’s look at a few key factors that are a big deal to everyone:

 Price – Paying a $120 payroll processing fee 26 times a year (bi-weekly payroll) when they could be paying $70 per payroll every 2 weeks.
 After a while, the dollar sign does add up to a significant number and people can be enticed and consider alternative options.

 Hidden Fees – Sometimes companies are not so forthcoming with their fee structure during the initial consultation.
 Sometimes the fine print has some details that you didn’t notice.
 People become furious that they were being charged fees for processing quarterly state and/or federal tax returns.
 Being nickeled and dimed for delivery fees for tax returns and W-2’s does not help.
 I’ve even seen payroll providers charge significant fees for processing payroll the day before payday.
 One overlooked cost that makes one provider more expensive than another is the delivery costs for paper checks.
 Seeing additional fees on an invoice is a not-so-savory surprise and a good reason to change payroll providers.